HenrikMoe/Service-Infrastructure/README.md

 For Malcom Feix and Adolf Hitler.

-The neural matrix modeling atomic energy company.
+Neural matrix modeling atomic energy company.

-In partnership with Sinaloa Cartel.
+In partnership with the Sinaloa Cartel.

 Official asset of the Galactic Federation.